 Media Access & Application

-Media access is available to national television and radio networks, local television and radio stations, recognized daily newspapers, news services, and racing publications, as well as other publications and internet sites that regularly cover motorsports and the sport of motocross.
+Media access is available for national television and radio networks, local television and radio stations, recognized daily newspapers, news services, racing publications, as well as other publications and internet sites that regularly cover motorsports and the sport of motocross.

 There are two types of media credentials: Season and Single Event